phillipoertel/all_tweets_must_die/README.markdown

 # TODOS

-* clean up DSL and make it more flexible (need to read a bit)
+* clean up DSL and make it more flexible
 * rewrite the original #keep-handlers to be DSL-based instead of code-based, then throw out the add_handler method
 * fix gem (require problem)
 * require all needed files centrally, fixing the somewhat hacky requiring everywhere (what's the common ruby practise?)